What is Windows Server and how it differs from Windows Desktop?

 Similar Code

-If you have installed fresh Windows 10 or Windows Server 2016, then you might get confused between the two.
-With the same start button, desktop, and task view button, it is hard to differentiate.
-Also, they can run the same software and can use the same kernel.
+If you have installed fresh Windows 10 or Windows Server 2016, you might get confused.
+It is hard to differentiate with the same start button, desktop, and task view button.
+Also, they can run the same software and use the same kernel.

 But as far as similarities are concerned, this is it!

-Windows desktop is used for computation and other work at offices, schools, etc. but Windows server is used to run services people use across a certain network.
+Windows desktops are used for computation and other work at offices, schools, etc., but Windows servers run services that people use across a certain network.

-Windows Server comes with a desktop option, it is recommended to install Windows Server without GUI, to reduce the expenses to run the server.
-It also includes a push to select Nano Server, which diminishes local login and Graphical user interface abilities in place of using lesser space than conventional Server install.
+Although Windows Server comes with a desktop option, it is recommended to install Windows Server without a GUI to reduce the expenses of running the server.
+It also includes a push to select Nano Server, which diminishes local login and graphical user interface abilities while using less space than a conventional Server install.

 Windows OS captures a sizeable portion of the Operating System market share.
-As such, it can be considered as one of the most popular Operating Systems.
-It offers OS in 2 major variants namely,
+As such, it can be considered one of the most popular Operating Systems.
+It offers OS in 2 major variants, namely,

 Microsoft Windows Server 2019 is the latest server edition of Windows 10.
-You need to know that both serve different purposes.
-So, let us attempt to understand Windows Server and how it differs from Windows Desktop
+Both serve different purposes.
+So, let us attempt to understand Windows Server and how it differs from Windows Desktop.

 Difference between Windows Server and how it differs from Windows Desktop